-Legalize it* – Anyone selling merchandise must have a valid Merchant Itinerant license from the City of Charlotte.
-Licenses are $200 and can be found at 700 N. Tryon Street.
-They can be issued same-day and are valid across Charlotte.
+Legalize it* – Anyone selling merchandise must have a valid license from the City of Charlotte (Merchant Itinerant License or Peddler’s Permit).
+Licenses can be issued same-day at 700 N. Tryon Street.

 If you got it, flaunt it – NoDa Street Cred is non-transferable and must be prominently displayed at all times.